slub/kartenforum_georeference/API.md

 ### Georeference

 ```
-GET     /maps/{map_id}/georefs - Returns georeference process for a given mapId
+GET     /maps/{map_id}/transformations - Returns transformations for a given original map id
-POST    /maps/{map_id}/georefs - Create a new georeference process for a given mapId
+POST    /maps/{map_id}/transformations - Create a new transformations for a given original map id
-GET     /maps/{map_id}/georefs/{georef_id} - Returns georeference process for a given mapId and georefId
-POST    /maps/{map_id}/georefs_validate - Produces a temporary georefernence results for validation
+POST    /maps/{map_id}/transformations/try - Produces a temporary georefernence results for a given transformation
 ```

 ### Admin